richard-hai/richard-hai.github.io/README.md

-# richard-hai.github.io
+# Richard's Personal Portfolio
 Welcome to my personal portfolio code source!
-You can visit the site at the link above.
+You can visit the site at https://richard-hai.github.io/

 ## Technologies Used:
 * HTML